Lithuania: Education

-Modern Lithuanian education system has multiple structural problems.
+The modern education system has multiple structural problems.
 Insufficient funding, quality issues, and decreasing student population are the most prevalent.
-Lithuanian teacher salaries are the lowest in the entire EU.
+Teacher salaries are below the EU average, despite significant increases since 2011.
 Low teacher salaries was the primary reason behind national teacher strikes in 2014, 2015, and 2016.
 Salaries in the higher education sector are also low.
-Many Lithuanian professors have a second job to supplement their income.
-PISA report from 2010 found that Lithuanian results in math, science and reading were below OECD average.
-PISA report from 2015 reconfirmed these findings.
+Many professors have a second job to supplement their income.
+PISA report from 2022 found that results in math, science and reading were around OECD average, after trailing the OECD average in earlier reports in 2010 and 2015, although the relative improvement was primarily driven by the decrease in performance in the other OECD countries as a result of COVID 19 pandemic.
 The population ages 6 to 19 has decreased by 36% between 2005 and 2015.
 As a result, the student-teacher ratio is decreasing and expenditure per student is increasing, but schools, particularly in rural areas, are forced into reorganizations and consolidations.
 As with other Baltic nations, in particular Latvia, the large volume of higher education graduates within the country, coupled with the high rate of spoken second languages is contributing to an education brain drain.

-As of 2008, there were 15 public and 6 private universities as well as 16 public and 11 private colleges in Lithuania (see: List of universities in Lithuania).
+As of 2008, there were 15 public and 6 private universities as well as 16 public and 11 private colleges.
 Vilnius University is one of the oldest universities in Northern Europe and the largest university in Lithuania.
 Kaunas University of Technology is the largest technical university in the Baltic States and the second largest university in Lithuania.
-In an attempt to reduce costs and adapt to sharply decreasing number of high-school students, Lithuanian parliament decided to reduce the number of universities in Lithuania.
+In an attempt to reduce costs and adapt to sharply decreasing number of high-school students, parliament decided to reduce the number of universities.
 In early 2018, Lithuanian University of Educational Sciences and Aleksandras Stulginskis University were merged into Vytautas Magnus University.